What meditation does for the mind

-As we weave though the cobwebs of history, researchers speculate that primitive hunter-gatherers discovered meditation and it’s altered state, while staring into the flames of their camp fire.
+As we weave through the cobwebs of history, researchers speculate that primitive hunter-gatherers discovered meditation and it’s altered state, while staring into the flames of their campfire.

 However, the earliest records we can find about meditation come from Indian scriptures called tantras that dates back 5000 years ago.

 Buddha who was one of histories major proponents of meditation, made his mark about 500 BC, while Bhagavad Gita (Song of the Lord) was written 100 years later.
 It is a 700 verse Hindu scripture written in Sanskrit and comprising of poems that contains many key topics of spiritualism becoming a very important work in the Hindu religion.